AC Ryan MobiliT universal notebook external battery review

-Fortunately AC Ryan has recently released a new multifunctional product which can give your notebook a couple more hours of battery life; the MobiliT universal notebook external battery.
-As the name says, this is an external battery which is compatible with most notebooks available on the market.
+Fortunately, AC Ryan has recently released a new multifunctional product that can give your notebook a couple more hours of battery life; the MobiliT universal notebook external battery.
+As the name says, this is an external battery that is compatible with most notebooks available on the market.

 Inside the box you can find the battery and a manual with details on how to use the product along with information about which tips you need to use with your notebook.
 I put the battery on top of the Dell Inspiron 6000 notebook to give you an impression how big/small the battery is.